OptimalBits/castmill.com/src/news/castmill-open-source/castmill-open-source.md

 Security has always been a very important aspect in any software solution, and specially in digital signage, where it is of vital importance to guarantee that every piece of content is displayed on its proper screen, shielded from any undesirable intrusions.

-Keeping a computer system secure att all times is really challenging, and lately it has become even harder as hackers have more sofisticated tools and resources than ever.
+Keeping a computer system secure att all times is really challenging, and lately it has become even harder as hackers have more sophisticated tools and resources than ever.

 For Castmill we are adopting a "security first" approach with a "zero trust" policy.
 This implies that each component within the platform operates on the principle of not giving any other component access without a proper authentication and permissions set.
 The intent is to limit the damage, or 'blast radius', should any part of the system fall under an attacker's control.